suyashstr/Healthcare-System-Using-SpatioTemporal-Data-Analytics-/README.md

 ## Dataset:
 The dataset used in this project is covid_19_india.csv.
 It contains daily COVID-19 data from different states and Union Territories in India.
 The crucial columns are:

-Date
-State/UnionTerritory
-ConfirmedIndianNational
-ConfirmedForeignNational
-Cured
-Deaths
-Confirmed
+Date, State/UnionTerritory, ConfirmedIndianNational, ConfirmedForeignNational, Cured, Deaths, Confirmed.

 ## Libraries Used:
-Pandas: For data manipulation and cleaning.
+Pandas: For data manipulation and cleaning.</br>
-NumPy: For numerical operations.
+NumPy: For numerical operations.</br>
-Matplotlib and Seaborn: For data visualization.
+Matplotlib and Seaborn: For data visualization.</br>
-Scikit-learn: For splitting data into training and testing sets, and scaling features.
+Scikit-learn: For splitting data into training and testing sets, and scaling features.</br>
 TensorFlow/Keras: For building LSTM and CNN models.

 ### Key Concepts: